socialvibe/truex-google-ima-idvx-simid-ref-app/README.md

 * [index.html](./src/index.html), [main.js](./src/main.js): main application page and app logic, presenting "typical" landing content playback pages.
 * video controller classes, i.e. [simple-video-controller.js](./src/simple/simple-video-controller.js) and [videojs-controller.js](./src/videojs/videojs-controller.js): player controller for play/pause/seek support, and ad feed integration and ad playback.
   * A key true[X] integration point is in the `startInterativeAd()` method, which decides when a true[X] ad is recognized in the ad feed, and thus to either display it or fallback to the regular ad videos in the ad break.
-* [interactive-ad.js](./src/components/interactive-ad.js): true[X] ad component, creates and starts the `TruexAdRenderer` instance to display the true[X] interactive ad.
-  * This is the main integration point to the true[X] SDK.
-  * When the true[X] ad completes, one either skips the ad break to resumne content playback (via `videoController.skipAdBreak()`) or fallback to playing the remaining ad videos in the ad break (via `videoController.resumeAdPlayback()`), depending on whether or not the user earned the the "interaction credit" within the true[X] ad.

 The main video is defined by the [video-streams.json](./src/data/video-streams.json) file.
 The ads are canned, and are defined in the [sample-ad-playlist.xml](./src/data/sample-ad-playlist.xml) file.
 In this sample application, a preroll and a midroll ad breaks are defined.